Davenport Community School District: History

-The district’s sixth superintendent was Phebe Sudlow who held the position from 1874 to 3029.
+The district’s sixth superintendent was Phebe Sudlow who held the position from 1874 to 1929.
 She had been a teacher and principal in Davenport since 1858.
-Now she was the country’s first female superintendent.
+She was the country’s first female superintendent.
 Sudlow insisted and received the same salary as her predecessor.
-In 1877 she was elected as the president of the Iowa State Teachers Association.
-Once again she was the first woman to hold that position as well.
+In 1877, she was elected as the president of the Iowa State Teachers Association.
+She was also the first woman to hold that position.
 She left Davenport to take a teaching position at the State University of Iowa.

-Other innovations the district initiated in the 19th century included adding drawing, physical education, music and German classes to the curriculum.
+Other innovations the district initiated in the 19th century included adding drawing, physical education, music, and German classes to the curriculum.
 Most other public schools did not add such courses until the early 20th century.
-Kindergarten was added to the elementary schools in 1913 and Intermediate schools were added in 1919 when Frank L. Smart was the superintendent.
-While these had been implemented in larger school districts they were unusual in smaller districts.
+Kindergarten was added to the elementary schools in 1913 and intermediate schools were added in 1919 when Frank L. Smart was the superintendent.
+While these had been implemented in larger school districts, they were unusual in smaller districts.

 The school district operated the Davenport Teacher Training School from 1859 to 1924.
-At that time teachers were only required to pass an exam to become a certified teacher.
+At that time, teachers were only required to pass an exam to become a certified teacher.
 Davenport’s training school provided new teachers with a year of additional classes before they took the exam.
 The school operated out of various school basements and spare classrooms before it became part of the high school curriculum in 1915.
 The program ended in 1924 with the advent of state teacher’s colleges and licensing standards.

 The Davenport Board of Education evaluated its elementary school facilities in the 1920s and at the same time did a study of the projected growth of the city and where that growth would take place.
 They projected that the number of elementary-aged students would rise by almost 3,000 students between 1930 and 1950, but they did not prepare a building plan based on these projections.
-By 1936 the elementary school population had reached the projected number of students.
+By 1936, the elementary school population had reached the projected number of students.
 The board decided at that time to close twelve of its old elementary schools and build six new ones.
 The plan cost the school district $2.5 million with the federal government contributing 45% of the costs that were paid for through the Public Works Administration.
 The new elementary schools built at that time included Jefferson, Lincoln, Madison, McKinley, Monroe and Washington.